Dooque/aoe2-de-in-game-rating-overlay/README.md

 Copy and paste it into the `AOE2NET_PROFILE_ID.txt` file.

-And that's it you can run the `aoe2de-mp-ratings.exe` file.
+And that's it, you can now run the `aoe2de-mp-ratings.exe` file.

 ## What's next?